iluwatar/java-design-patterns/service-layer/README.md

 * Enhances testability by isolating business logic.
 * Improves maintainability and flexibility of enterprise applications.

+Using the Layer Supertype pattern in conjunction:

+* Reduces boilerplate code by centralizing common logic.
+* Increases consistency across layers, simplifying debugging and enhancement.

 Trade-offs:

 * May introduce additional complexity by adding another layer to the application.